Cloud migration guide

 Assess apps and integrations

 Similar to the previous step, take stock of the current apps (also referred to as plugins) you’ve installed or built on your own.
-Questions to ask yourself during the audit might be:
+Assess which apps you'll need in Cloud by following our step-by-step guide, and examine the following questions to help guide your assessment:

 - How is each app being used?
 Are they all being used for their intended purpose?